B100 General Building

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.

-Because licensing scenarios include 150-psf Alta snow loads, St, this four-week outline targets what Utah field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Licensing scenarios include 150-psf Alta snow loads, St, this four-week outline targets what Utah field inspectors and your licensing board exam items actually test—not generic national prep.

 Yes for B100 and E100 classifications.